Request Info

 What did previous interns say?

 “This study abroad program was an invaluable experience that I would do again in a heartbeat.
-I learned so about rhinos and so much more than I could’ve expected and made friendships that are sure to last well beyond the scope of the internship.”
+I learned so about rhinos and so much more than I could’ve expected, and made friendships that are sure to last well beyond the scope of the internship.”

-At the rhino project, I experienced something truly amazing.
-These passionate people work hard everyday to put an end to the poaching of these animals, and it is truly amazing.
-The dedication and love each and every one of the employees have for rhinos is something I will never forget.
+“At the rhino project, I experienced something truly amazing.
+These passionate people work hard every day to put an end to the poaching of these animals, and it is truly amazing.
+The dedication and love each and every one of the employees has for rhinos is something I will never forget.”